flrntdfr/Azure-Confidential-GPU-Cluster/README.md

 # Introduction

-This repository provides Infrastructure as Code (IaC) resources for the deployment and management of a confidential GPU cluster on Microsoft Azure, specifically tailored for research in confidential artificial intelligence.
+This repository provides Infrastructure as Code (IaC) resources for the deployment and management of a confidential computing GPU cluster on Microsoft Azure, specifically tailored for research in confidential artificial intelligence.

 # Features